ameliadam/Go-go-car-pygame/README.md

-( this game run in python version 3)
+# (This game run in python version 3)

-The very first requirement for making this game is to install pygame in your system.
+# The very first requirement for making this game is to install pygame in your system.
 >>> pip install pygame